-Completing the qualifying exam prior to the beginning of the 3rd year will keep you in good standing with the department, area, and graduate school.
+Passing the qualifying exam prior to the beginning of the third year will keep you in good standing with the department, area, and graduate school.
+For students enrolled in dual degree programs, this meeting may be held later (i.e., spring semester of the second year).

-3. Master's Thesis and Master's Degree
+4. Master's Thesis and Master's Degree

 The Master's thesis is a core research and training process in your first two years in the program.
+The Graduate School has clear requirements for the Master's thesis.

-We expect that all students will propose their Master's thesis by the end of the 1st year in the program and successfully defend no later than the Spring of the 2nd year (i.e., by May).
-Most students then choose to submit the thesis to the graduate school in order to receive the Master's degree.
+We expect that all students will have an approved Master's thesis proposal by the fall of the second year in the program and successfully defend their thesis no later than the spring of the second year (i.e., by May).
+Each of these two steps involves a meeting with an oral defense to the student's committee.
+After the final defense, most students then choose to submit the thesis to the graduate school to formally receive the Master's degree.
 This last step, however, is at your discretion.
+If you plan to obtain the formal Master's degree, please inform the grad office of your intent one semester in advance (see graduate-education-policies/gsad/gsad-500/gsad-510-thesis-submission)